cypherium/rosetta-cypherium/README.md

 </b></p>

 ## Overview
-`rosetta-ethereum` provides a reference implementation of the Rosetta API for Ethereum in Golang.
+`rosetta-cypherium` provides a reference implementation of the Rosetta API for Cypherium in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).

 ## Features
 * Comprehensive tracking of all ETH balance changes